curriculumio/arduino/pot-theremin.md

 The `void loop()` function makes use of `analogRead()`, so it is important to have a clear understanding of the difference between analog and digital. `digitalRead()` reads two voltage levels `HIGH` and `LOW` with no in-between values.
 There is some wiggle room, but in accordance with static discipline these should be small.
 If voltage drops, but not enough to be in a `LOW` state, digital devices will not work properly. `analogRead()`, however, makes full use of the range of voltages present between `HIGH` and `LOW`.

 The potentiometer is a variable resistor.
-Recalling that a resistor drops the current in a circuit, a potentiometer set to be at full resistance would drop the voltage more than the same potentiometer set to be at minimal resistance.
+Recall that a resistor limits the current in a circuit, so a potentiometer set to be at full resistance would drop the voltage more than the same potentiometer set to be at a minimal resistance.
 Reading the voltage with `analogRead()` provides a way to detect what position the potentiometer is in.
+The Arduino uses ADC, or Analog to Digital Conversion, to turn this voltage reading into a value between `0` and `1023`.
 This information can be used to drive an action with the Arduino.
 In the case of this project, the action will be generating a tone from a speaker.

 The native `tone()` function generates a tone on a pin designated in an `int` argument at the frequency designated in another `int` argument.
 A higher frequency indicates a higher pitch.